redis-stack/redis-stack-docs/docs/stack/about/redis-enterprise.md

 ## Redis tools

 * [RedisInsight](https://redis.com/redis-enterprise/redis-insight/) provides a Redis admin UI that can help you optimize Redis and visualize your data.
 RedisInsight supports Redis OSS, Redis Stack, Redis Enterprise Software, and Redis Enterprise Cloud.
 It runs cross-platform on Linux, Windows, and MacOS.
-For open-source resources, see [RedisInsight](/docs/stack/insight/).
+For open source resources, see [RedisInsight docs](/docs/stack/insight/).
 * [Clients and connectors](https://redis.com/redis-enterprise/clients-connectors/) &mdash; Redis Enterprise is fully compatible with Redis OSS.
 Any standard Redis client can be used with Redis Enterprise.
 Redis clients are available in over 60 programming languages and development environments.

 ## Support